Little America (exploration base): Little America V

 Little America V was established on January 3, 1956, at Kainan Bay, some 30 mi east of Little America IV, as part of Operation Deep Freeze.
 Little America V served as the American base in the South Polar program in the International Geophysical Year, from July 1, 1957, to December 31, 1958.
 Little America V was constructed by United States Navy Seabees in the three-month window before the Antarctic winter makes construction nearly impossible.
 All of Little America V was constructed below the snow line in the ice, with individual living quarters, generator room, cafeteria, and with ramps leading out at one end for tracked vehicles.
 This type of construction meant that none of those staying in Little America V had to go outdoors in the harsh winter when going from one section to another of the Antarctic town.

 The site of Little America V went to sea on Iceberg B-9 in 1987.

+Little America V was one of seven bases that the United States built for the IGY, which also included McMurdo, Hallett, Wilkes, Admundsen-Scott (South Pole Station), Ellsworth, and Byrd.